20 Reasons New England is Still Awesome in Winter

 5. It’s Patriots season!

-Get your tickets to a game at beautiful Gillette season.
+Get your tickets to a game at beautiful Gillette stadium.
 There is nothing like freezing your butt off in New England while watching the area’s most beloved sports team.
-Not a football fan/can’t handle the though of sitting out in the cold for 3 hours?
+Not a football fan/can’t handle the thought of sitting out in the cold for 3 hours?
 Don’t worry – Celtics games are great fun too!

 6. A ski resort is always within reach

 You will find plenty of options for both cross country and downhill skiing in both Upper and Lower New England.
 Bretton Woods, located in the beautiful White Mountains of New Hampshire, is one of the country’s largest Nordic centers.
 With 100km of snowshoeing and cross country skiing trails through pine forests, streams, and ponds, you’ll never run out of new and exciting options.